ehlerorngard/tavola/README.md

 ## Description ##

 This is a web app designed to provide easy, immediate access to the medical information of students.
-Teachers may use this app in case of emergency to look up a student's medical notes, and parents may use this to quickly and easily identify if there are any food allergies when preparing food for their child's class.
+Teachers may use this app in case of emergency or other reference necessity to look up a student's medical notes, and parents may use this to quickly and easily identify if there are any food allergies when preparing food for their child's class.
+The app holds potential conceptually to either be a component of or be expanded into a comprehensive student information management system.

 ## Demo ##